 This excellent story shows how children can mourn when a pet dies.
 Palo’s fish Ruby dies and he feels sad.
 His friends help by telling Ruby stories, making a paper fish, and joining Pablo as he plants a tree in her honor.

 God gives dogs fields and fields for running.
 He gives dogs lakes with geese.
 It’s the best place for dogs to go after they die.
 Children will feel reassured that their beloved pet is in a better place.

 Cat Heaven by Cynthia Rylant

-What happens to your pet cat after they die?
-They go to Cat Heaven, a wonderful place with butterflies to chase and angel’s laps for cuddling.
+Kids wonder what happens to your pet cat after they die.
+In this story, the cat goes to Cat Heaven, a wonderful place with butterflies to chase and angel’s laps for cuddling.
 It’s a perfect place filled with happy cats.

 The Heaven of Animals by Nancy Tillman

-Rhyming text with warm illustrations share how our pets go to heaven and the angels know their names and favorite things.
+Rhyming text with warm illustrations shares how our pets go to heaven and the angels know their names and favorite things.

 Rosie & Crayon by Deborah Marcero

-This is a sweet children’s picture book about the loss of a pet cat.
+This is a sweet children’s picture book about the death of a pet cat.
 The boy tries to think of 10 good things about his cat to say at his funeral.